juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 * Must not use literal tab characters,
 * Must not contain trailing whitespace,
 * Must include trailing commas after all resource attributes and parameter definitions,
-* Should not exceed a 140-character line width,
+* Should not exceed a 140-character line width, except where such a limit would be impractical,
 * Should leave one empty line between resources, except when using dependency chains, and
 * May align hash rockets (`=>`) within blocks of attributes, remembering to arrange hashes for maximum readability first.

 ## 6. Quoting

-* All strings must be enclosed in single quotes, unless they contain variables or single quotes.
+* All strings must be enclosed in single quotes, unless they contain variables, single quotes, or escaped characters not supported by single quoted strings
 * Quoting is optional when the string is an enumerable set of options (such as present/absent).
 * All variables must be enclosed in braces when interpolated in a string.
 For example:

 **Good:**